 £13.00 shipping to United States

 Charlie Birch has been on the scene for a while now despite only turning 20 at the start of the year.
 Thanks to his older brother Ollie, a supportive family, and of course Dave Mackey, Charlie was able to hone his talent from a young age.
-As a youth he was hooked up by Flip Skateboards through Shiner after Mackey showed his footage to Geoff Rowley, rode for Nike SB’s U.K team, got clothes from Volcom, and even scored a Kingpin cover in July of 2014.
+As a youth he was hooked up by Flip Skateboards through Shiner after Mackey showed his footage to Geoff Rowley, rode for Nike SB’s U.K team and even scored a Kingpin cover in July of 2014.
 Not bad going for a cheeky young kid from Liverpool.

 Things have really accelerated for Charlie over the past two years.
 In that time he’s moved to London to study finance, left Flip and found himself the perfect home at Yardsale.
 He’s swapped the swoosh for New Balance, and gone on trips with the international team, not to mention the many Yardsale adventures he’s had.
 You could say he’s living the dream, which he arguably is, and it’s all down to his hard work and positive attitude - and the fact that he rips.